luizbgomide/EclipsePhase2e-ptbr/src/10/03-social-movements.md

 Led by Milder Ripon, the Earth Reclamation Project (ERP) funnels funds to lobbyists influence the LLA and Consortium to support the movement.
 Opposition to the ERP is fierce: the project is incredibly expensive, it’s opposed to the Consortium dogma that Mars is transhumanity’s new home, and there’s a very real risk of danger — possibly even “re-activating” the TITANs.
 Rumors that the reclaimers have established a permanent base on Earth as a beachhead and research outpost remain unconfirmed.
 Admitting nothing, the ERP argues that such a base would be a critical beacon of hope for any transhumans luckless enough to still be trapped down there.

 On a positive note, the reclaimer movement has dumped a massive amount of effort into creating habitat “arks” throughout the system (and on extrasolar worlds).
 These vault-arks contain genetic material for every species on record, libraries of books, galleries of digitized art, and other artifacts of transhuman culture.
-Others are literal ecological conservatories and wildlife zoos, preserving Earth's biodiversity in an artificial environment.
+Others are literal ecological conservatories and wildlife zoos, preserving Earth’s biodiversity in an artificial environment.

 ## Sapients